How it's born

-The aim of the catalog is not to increase the operational skills in the practical use of individual applications, but rather to inspire teachers during the micro-planning of didactic activities.
-AppInventory wants to be a kind of well-stocked “toolbox” to suggest original activities, increase their variety and offer students the tools for creating and reinterpreting cultural contents.
+The primary aim of the catalog is not to enhance operational skills in the practical use of individual applications.
+Instead, it is intended to stimulate teachers during micro-educational planning.
+AppInventory strives to be a well-equipped "toolbox," suggesting original activities, enhancing their variety, and offering students tools for the creation and reinterpretation of cultural content.

-Given the wide variety of applications presented, we hope that this catalog will be interesting not only for teachers but also for those involved in technology and for all those, professionals and non, who want to discover and experiment with new tools within their activities.
+Given the broad variety of applications presented, we hope that this catalog will be of interest not only to teachers but also to those involved in technology and to all, professionals and non-professionals, who wish to discover and experiment with new tools within their activities.

-All the material is provided both in Italian and in English and is usable through this Web platform that allows the exploration and evaluation of the app.
+All materials are available in both Italian and English and can be accessed via this web platform, which allows for the exploration and evaluation of the apps.

-Numerous students from the University of Udine contributed to the project and, with different tasks, made possible the creation of this catalog: it was a concrete and demanding experience in active teaching that involved 138 students over a two year period and which couldn’t have been coordinated and completed without the support of Cloud platforms for sharing and collaboration.
+The project received contributions from numerous students at the University of Udine.
+These students, with diverse roles, made the creation of this catalog possible.
+It was a tangible and challenging active learning experience that involved 138 students over two years and could not have been coordinated and concluded without the support of cloud-based platforms for sharing and collaboration.